-Four years into the conflict in Syria, close to 60 percent of the population is either internally displaced or has fled the country.
-The fighting has now drastically rolled back the region’s human development achievements from 113 out of 189 in 2010 before the conflict to 173 out of 183 countries by the end of 2014.
+Five years into the conflict in Syria, over 50 percent of the population is either internally displaced or has fled the country.
+The fighting has drastically rolled back the region’s human development achievements from 113 out of 189 in 2010 before the conflict to 173 out of 183 countries by the end of 2014.

-- 2.7 million refugees in Egypt, Iraq, Jordan, Lebanon, Turkey and North Africa as of March 15 2015.
+- Nearly 3.8 million registered refugees in Egypt, Iraq, Jordan, Lebanon, Turkey and North Africa as of March 15 2015.

 In host countries, insufficient services such as health, education, sanitation, housing and socio-economic infrastructure, coupled with a collapse in economic opportunity and increased competition for jobs, are exacerbating deprivation.
 Rising tensions have begun to threaten social cohesion and the rule of law.

 As one of development agencies in Syria with the largest presence, UNDP works with affected communities to help them cope, rebuild, recover and protect development gains, for example by providing temporary jobs to affected people, clearing debris and helping local businesses to recover productive assets, supporting basic health services such as ambulatory service, reproductive health support, assistance for people with disabilities, creating solid waste removal projects and other initiatives to prevent communicable and diseases which emerge when communities face poor nutrition, low healthcare support, and poor living conditions.

 In countries neighboring Syria, UNDP supports host communities to cope with the influx of refugees by improving infrastructure, and boosting local economic and employment opportunities, especially for vulnerable groups, such as young people, those with disabilities and women - while helping to resolve, mediate and prevent conflict.